Rebecca Todd Peters: Publications

 Dominican University of California Professor Laura Stivers has stated that in her book Solidarity Ethics, Peters "lays the groundwork... for how we can come together in solidarity across lines of difference to create movements for justice and structural change."

 Peters' book Trust Women has been described as offering "a Christian argument for abortion" and as "shifting the conversation [about abortion] to reproductive justice."
-Cecile Richards, president of the Planned Parenthood Federation of America and president of the Planned Parenthood Action Fund has said: “In Trust Women, Rebecca Todd Peters lays bare the real question underlying the abortion debate: whether or not women can be trusted to make their own decisions.
+Cecile Richards, president of the Planned Parenthood Federation of America and president of the Planned Parenthood Action Fund, has said: “In Trust Women, Rebecca Todd Peters lays bare the real question underlying the abortion debate: whether or not women can be trusted to make their own decisions.
 She is compassionate and clear-eyed in constructing her faith-based case for abortion, and her voice cuts through the noise to affirm what we at Planned Parenthood have long believed: the best arbiter of a woman’s reproductive destiny is herself.”

+Abortion

 Peters has been widely noted for her framing of abortion as "a moral good."

+Other writing

-Peters also writes about current events, theology, justice and social change on her blog, “To Do Justice," on the Patheos website, and her op-eds have been printed in a variety of newspapers on topics including racism and sex education.
+Peters also writes about current events, theology, justice, and social change on her blog, “To Do Justice," on the Patheos website, and her op-eds have been printed in a variety of newspapers on topics including racism and sex education.